benjspriggs/Group4/src/main/scala/interactive/General SQL.md

 );
 ```
 - ### `service`
-So here's some issues.
-Here's where
-some conditional setups are going to be needed.
+Here's where some branching is going to be needed.
 Does the user want to insert a service description,
 the general form?
 Or do they want to say that a particular
 service has been performed?

-We're going to break that down into required fields.
+We're going to break that down into required fields,
+and going down one branch is mutually exclusive from
+going down the other.
 #### Service Description
 Required fields:
 - Service code